Ryland-Ross/Applied-Math-Kalman-Filter-Thesis/README.md

 This repository contains my work exploring **Kalman Filters** as part of my **Applied Mathematics senior thesis** at Colgate University.
 The goal of my thesis was to investigate state estimation techniques, analyzing how Kalman Filters can accurately estimate position and velocity from noisy sensor measurements.

-The repository includes:
+## Repository Contents

-- Multiple **1D, 2D, and 3D Kalman Filter implementations**, from simple single-sensor filters to advanced multi-sensor configurations.
+- **1D, 2D, and 3D Kalman Filter implementations**
+  - Includes single-sensor and multi-sensor configurations
+  - Demonstrates the effect of varying process and measurement noise (Q/R analysis)
-- Scripts for testing **RMSE performance** across multiple runs.
+  - Scripts for analyzing RMSE performance across multiple runs

-- Experiments with varying sensor noise, multiple measurement sources, and velocity estimation.
-- Well-commented MATLAB code that demonstrates both theoretical and practical aspects of the filters.
-- A 2D ExtendedKalman Filter Implementation and comparison
+- **2D Extended Kalman Filter (EKF)**
+  - Handles nonlinear dynamics such as air resistance in projectile motion
+  - Comparison against linear KF performance

+- **2D Unscented Kalman Filter (UKF)**
+  - Uses sigma points to approximate nonlinear transformations
+  - Tested against EKF and KF using Monte Carlo simulations

-All scripts are standalone and can be run independently to reproduce the results of my thesis experiments.
+All scripts are standalone and can be run independently to reproduce the results presented in my thesis experiments.

----